 About Boscawen-un Stone Circle

-Look out for two fallen stones on the north eastern corner, one of which bears an axe petroglyph similar to those found at Stonehenge.
+Look out for two fallen stones on the north eastern corner.
+One bears an axe petroglyph similar to those found at Stonehenge.

 Boscowen-un – The Megalithic arrangement

-This circle is part of a “megalithic arrangement” extending over part of the Land’s End peninsula with a number of standing stones and circles nearby – the Merry Maidens the Blind Fiddler and the Piper are the most well known surviving examples.
+This circle is part of a “megalithic arrangement” extending over part of the Land’s End Peninsula.
+There are a number of standing stones and circles nearby – the Merry Maidens the Blind Fiddler and the Piper are the most well known surviving examples.

 A translation of the name with thanks to the Craig Weatherhill*